Beverly Matherne

 Beverly has also published poems and stories set in the Upper Peninsula of Michigan, and who can blame her?
 Is it possible to live in this lush paradise in summer and snow-capped wonderland in winter without being inspired?

-She is the author of seven bilingual books of poetry; her latest, Potions d’amour, thés, incantations / Love Potions, Teas, Incantations, from Harvard Square Press, will be launched at the Great Lakes Poetry Festival in Marquette on April 26, 2023.
+She is the author of seven bilingual books of poetry; her latest, Potions d’amour, thés, incantations / Love Potions, Teas, Incantations, from Harvard Square Press, was launched at the Great Lakes Poetry Festival in 2023.
 Inspired by paintings, the collection is, according to Matthew Frank, “a brilliant collision of poetry, lyric essay, dramatic monologue, and ‘re-legending.’”
 Beverly’s “explorations of myths and legends are,” according to Cindy Hunter Morgan, “darkly luminous.
 Read them.
 Step into the bayou, and stumble out shaken…”

 Beverly has published widely in journals and reviews such as Great River Review, Metamorphoses, Plat Valley Review, Runes, Spillway, Western Humanities Review, and Verse as well as a host of Francophone publications, including Ancrages, Éloizes, Feux chalins, Feux follets, Language et Créativité, and Résonance.